 On June 4, 2020, Constellation filed a motion requesting the suspension of the process until a judgment is reached in the nullity action proposed by Constellation against Transocean's patent.
 The Judge has granted such suspension on September 11, 2020.
 Transocean tried to revert such decision, but suspension was maintained again by the Appellate Court in October 2023 until a judgment is reached in the nullity action proposed by Constellation against Transocean's patent.
 On December 13, 2023, the Appellate Court rejected Transocean's request.
-Therefore, on February 7, 2024, Transocean filed a special appeal.
-Constellation filed its response to the Special Appeal on March 19, 2024, arguing that Transocean's appeal should not be admitted, which is currently pending consideration by the Court of Appeal, which should be soon.
+Transocean then filed a special appeal, which was admitted with active effect to lift the suspension of the process in the Lower Court.
+Assignment and subsequent judgment at the Superior Court of Justice are awaited.
+On June 04,2024, Transocean renewed its injunction request for payment of royalties before the Lower Court.
+On July 16, 2024, Constellation filed its reply for this request.
+No decision has been issued yet.